 Today I am sharing one of the most personal posts I have written for this blog; on a special anniversary for us it felt fitting to reach out to anyone else who has a loved one going through any part of this journey, or to anyone who simply wants to understand more about this condition.

 I’ve written this with the full support of my son who was born with bilateral talipes (a limb condition also known as Clubfoot) because we want to raise awareness of this condition and provide support for other families on similar journeys.

-I’d love for him to be able to share his experiences directly and help other kids who are born with limb abnormalities but right now he’s too busy building a survival camp in Minecraft so he’s happy for me to write this.
+I’d love for him to be able to share his experiences directly and help other kids who are born with limb abnormalities so we are writing this together.

 What is Clubfoot?

 “The medical definition of the condition commonly referred to as Talipes or clubfoot is Congenital Talipes Equinovarus (CTEV).
 Although sounding complicated, when broken up, it becomes easier to understand.